Who’s heard the expression, “You are only as strong as your weakest link?”

 Pros

-- Cuts a wide variety of materials.
+- Cuts a wide range of materials

-- Makes neat cuts.
+- Makes neat cuts

 Cons

-- Better for non-wood materials.
+- Better for materials other than wood

-- Not for general woodworking.
+- Not for general cutting

-How To Choose Circular Saw Blades
+How To Choose a Circular Saw Blade

 Who Makes the Best Circular Saw Blades?